Start van life in a week instead of working on a build for six months or more!

 What’s included in the course?

-- Buying a minivan makes sure the floor is flat and ready to put carpet down on.
+- Buying a minivan: make sure the floor is flat and ready to put carpet down on.

-- Removing the seats check to make sure the seats are removable with a minimum of effort and cost.
+- Removing the seats: Before you buy a used van check to make sure the seats are removable with a minimum of effort and cost.